Zweihui/VivaCutTemplates/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-# VivaCutTemplates
+#Automatically generate template code for VC project

 [GitHub](https://github.com/Zweihui/VivaCutTemplates)

 [Issues](https://github.com/Zweihui/VivaCutTemplates/issues)

-## Automatically generate template code for VivaCut project

 ## Instructions: